 Index Number in Statistics

-Uses of Index Number in Statistics
+Uses of Index Numbers in Statistics

 • Functions: Measure changes in variables like prices, production levels, or stock values.